Jets score 4 in third period, beat Senators 6-3 - WHIZ News

 WINNIPEG, Manitoba (AP) — Andrew Copp scored twice, and Paul Stastny and Mark Scheifele each had a goal and two assists as the Winnipeg Jets beat the Ottawa Senators 6-3 Saturday night.

-Kye Connor and Nikolaj Ehlers also scored to help the Jets beat the Senators for the third straight time.
+Kye Connor and Nikolaj Ehlers also scored to help the Jets beat the Senators for the third straight time. and improve to 4-1-0 on the season.
 Blake Wheeler had three assists and Connor Hellebuyck finished with 18 saves.

+The victory came at the end of a long day for the Jets.
+Earlier, the Jets traded forwar Patrik Laine and center Jack Roslovic to Columbus for center Pierre-Luc Dubois and a 2022 third-round draft pick.

+“We’re professionals.
+Unfortunately, it’s part of this business,” Wheeler said.
+“But at the end of the day, it’s what we do for a living.
+This is bigger than anything else that happened today.
+I thought it was a good effort for our team and a big win.”

-Evgenii Dadonov, Brady Tkachuk and Nick Paul scored for Ottawa.
+Evgenii Dadonov, Brady Tkachuk and Nick Paul scored for Ottawa, which has lost four of five (1-3-1).
 Marcus Hogberg had 32 saves.

-The Jets trailed 3-2 after two periods before scoring four times in the third to get the win.
+The Jets trailed 3-2 after two periods before scoring four times in the third — including three in the last five minutes

+“They were coming out hard in the third period,” Paul said.
+“I think we just got to keep making plays to break out and once we hit their blue line, get pucks deep.”

 Copp tied it at 2:24 as he redirected a pass from Stastny towards the goal.
 The puck hit the post, but Copp knocked in the rebound..